 Luke Gullickson is a musician and writer based in New Mexico.
 His projects stretch from indie-folk songcraft toward broader and quieter forms of chamber music inspired by place, geography, language, literature, shamanism, and divination.
-The Chicago Tribune described his recent music as “a sonic wash of various intensities and allusions.”
+The Chicago Tribune described his recent work as “a sonic wash of various intensities and allusions.”

 An occasional theater music director and erstwhile wilderness guide, Luke holds an MM in composition from the University of Texas at Austin, with additional study at the Ecole Normale de Musique de Paris and the Banff Centre, where he received a TD Jazz Fellowship and wrote an album of cold-weather Bob Dylan covers.
 Luke has held artist residencies at the Ucross Foundation, Virginia Center for the Creative Arts, Brush Creek Arts Foundation, High Concept Laboratories, and Joshua Tree National Park.
 He is currently doing graduate work in piano at the University of New Mexico.